AshwanthramKL/Frequent-Q-A/Readme.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- View the Modal Overlay on click of the Open Modal button.
+- View the Answer on click of the + button.
+- Hide the Answer on click of - button.

 ### Screenshot